alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ````

-After creating the CQL KEYSPACE, the CQL table, loaded the table with data ,  and created the two user defined functions fSumDiscPrice and fSumChargePrice, we can run a CQL SELECT query as shown below:
+After creating the Keyspace, the CQL table, loaded the table with data ,  and created the two user defined functions fSumDiscPrice and fSumChargePrice, we can run a CQL SELECT query as shown below:

 ````